 Training: The Criminal Justice Reforms of 2019

-Presented by The Legal Aid Society and hosted by St. Francis College, this day-long training will inform advocates, defenders and members of the private bar on the momentous changes to New York criminal procedure that will take effect in January.
-It features the advocates who were instrumental in passing the reforms, including those who helped draft the statutory language.
-Limited seating available!
+Presented by The Legal Aid Society and hosted by St. Francis College, this day-long training informed advocates, defenders and members of the private bar on the momentous changes to New York criminal procedure that will take effect in January.
+It featured the advocates who were instrumental in passing the reforms, including those who helped draft the statutory language.

 Featuring the leading experts on the reforms:

 Peter Mitchell – Director of Training, The Legal Aid Society’s Criminal Defense Practice

 Marie Ndiaye – Supervising Attorney, Decarceration Project at The Legal Aid Society

 John Schoeffel – Staff Attorney, The Legal Aid Society’s Criminal Defense Practice

 CLE Credit available to attendees: 6.5 Professional Practice credits.

 St. Francis College

 Brooklyn, NY 11201

 9:30-1:15 The New Discovery & Speedy Trial Laws – Peter Mitchell & John Schoeffel